thillRobot/matlab_workshop/README.md

 ## Lecture Material
 The course notes and presentation slides can be found in the [`lecture/`](https://github.com/thillRobot/matlab_workshop/tree/gset-devel/lecture) directory.
 Check for updates regularly.
 If you would prefer printed handouts, contact the instructor.

+## Laboratory Asssignments
+The exercises to be completed in the laboratory sessions can be found in the [`lab/`](https://github.com/thillRobot/matlab_workshop/tree/gset-devel/lab) directory.